-and camaraderie as they participate in the annual Cardinal Walk.
+in the stadium before the annual Cardinal Walk

-Stanford staff play a vital role in our mission to forge a better tomorrow, with contributions that advance the university's ability to create positive change in the world.
+Stanford staff serve a vital role in our mission to forge a better tomorrow, with contributions that advance the university's ability to create positive change in the world.

 Staff lead or support programs and services that enable the university's learning and research priorities to flourish, and that support the highest level of operational effectiveness.